LondheShubham153/90DaysOfDevOps/2023/day05/tasks.md

 # Day 5 Task: Advanced Linux Shell Scripting for DevOps Engineers with User management

-If you noticed that there are total 90 sub directories in the directory '2023' of this repository.
-What did you think, how did I create 90 directories.
-Manually one by one or using a script, or a command ?
+If you noticed that there are a total 90 sub-directories in the directory '2023' of this repository.
+What did you think, how did I create 90 directories?
+Manually one by one or using a script, or a command?

 All 90 directories within seconds using a simple command.